Soccer-French federation head: Stop games over racist chants - but not homophobic ones | Devdiscourse

+"The position of Noel Le Graet, which differentiates racism and homophobia, is erroneous," she said.
+"I never said the world of football was homophobic...but we can encourage them to take their share of responsibility in the fight against discrimination in general."

-Jeremy Faledam, the president of the SOS Homophobie association, expressed dismay at the distinction Le Graet appeared to make between the two offences.
+Jeremy Faledam, the president of the SOS Homophobie association, expressed a similar view.
 "It's unsettling.
 He makes a hierarchy between racism and homophobia, which are two types of discrimination that need to be fought just the same," Faledam said.

 The rules were publicly supported by sports minister Roxana Maracineanu, who last week said she was "astonished" by previous comments from Le Graet that "too many matches" had been stopped because of incidents of homophobia.